Hospitality Training News and Guides

 • Regional roles often include free accommodation

-Why Hospitality Could Be Your Ideal Career Start in Australia
+Why Hospitality Could Be Your Ideal Career Start

 Australia's hospitality scene is buzzing.
-From stunning beachfront resorts to lively city coffee spots, the industry is worth over $64 billion a year, creating loads of opportunities for locals, students, and international visitors wanting to work here.
+From stunning beachfront resorts to lively city coffee spots, the industry is worth over $64 billion a year.
+The best part?
+For many entry-level jobs, you don't need previous experience.
+Employers care more about attitude, adaptability, and eagerness to learn.

-Hospitality Jobs That Welcome Beginners (No Experience Needed)
+Hospitality Jobs That Welcome Beginners

 • Waitstaff or food & beverage attendants